 4. Cognitive Processing Therapy and Prolonged Exposure Therapy

-More specifically, CPT typically involves 12 sessions that directly work on modifying maladaptive thoughts that have developed following the traumatic incident, such as those about safety, trust, control, self-esteem, other people, and relationships.
-Working towards developing a more balanced and healthy appraisal of the traumatic event, oneself, and the world helps to promote recovery from PTSD.
+CPT works by directly challenging and modifying maladaptive thoughts and changing upsetting feelings that have developed following the traumatic incident, such as those about safety, trust, control, self-esteem, other people, and relationships.
+More specifically, CPT helps patients create new understandings and reconceptualization of their trauma by modifying maladaptive appraisals or “stuck points” through cognitive restructuring to form a more accurate, balanced and healthy interpretation of what happened, oneself, and the world.

 5. Creative Arts Therapies